iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 - Review and [compare] experiments with `dvc exp show` or `dvc exp diff`.
 Repeat 🔄
 - Make certain experiments [persistent] by committing their results to Git.
-This cleans the slate so you can repeat the process later.
+This lets you repeat the process from that point.

 [run experiments]: /doc/user-guide/experiment-management/running-experiments
 [compare]: /doc/user-guide/experiment-management/comparing-experiments